Q. I would like to accept credit cards on my website for the products or services I provide. What is involved and what are my options?

 Here is how the process works.
 A customer/shopper/donor fills out the form securely then a copy of same is emailed to a designated contact who then submits it for processing with the merchant service company of choice.
 Note that there are several manual steps here and the pricing does not include any setup fees or monthly transaction fees by the card settlement company (in Canada, Moneris is one of the larger ones and last time we set up with them it was around $400 for setup fees and then approx 2% discount rate on the transaction along with monthly service fees(under $50).

 A shopping cart will handle things differently.
-Under a shopping cart scenario the customer selects a product (which can be a hard good or service or download or donation), this is then processed through a checkout system (which can be automated into one of the card settlement firms ie Moneris or PSIgate to mention two) the transaction gets stored into a database and the administrator of the site is notified by email that a transaction has occured (note this is safer than the form scenario where credit card details are sent via email).
+Under a shopping cart scenario the customer selects a product (which can be a hard good or service or download or donation), this is then processed through a checkout system (which can be automated into one of the card settlement firms ie Moneris or PSIgate to mention two) the transaction gets stored into a database and the administrator of the site is notified by email that a transaction has occurred (note this is safer than the form scenario where credit card details are sent via email).
 So costs on something like this setup are as follows:

 purchase of shopping cart software: this ranges from free to $1500 (there are more expensive ones), we find that the ones priced around the $800-$1000 mark generally provide all the functionality you might need (note shopping cart selection is a bit more difficult for Canadian transactions since not all software supports Canadian credit card gateways)